Why Some Organizations Survive and Others Don’t

 - Marketing.
 You can’t keep your product a secret.
 I can’t tell you how many organizations tell me “we are the best kept secret”.
 If your website is stale or boring and you are not multi-channel marketing, you are in trouble.
 (HINT: See also Number 3 and train your customers to be informed, energized and active word of mouth marketers.)

 - Resources.
 You need to know your numbers and what it takes to run your business (how much you get from revenue including philanthropic dollars and what your expenses are).
 (HINT: Most nonprofits are under-resourced.
 Lack of development strategy, training and diversification are often the cause.
 Earned revenue must be optimized.
 The challenges are that it is hard to get investors or customers if you haven’t fixed the beginning of this list.)

 - Time.
 A turn-around strategy takes time.
 Organizations that don’t address their problems head on early on and plot a course of action leave themselves little runway to course correct.
 (HINT: The sooner you diagnose the problem(s) and put a turn-around team and strategy in place, the better your chances of success.)

 Turning around a nonprofit that is in trouble is not easy.
 It is a partnership of professionals, volunteers and often, outside consultants.
 While success is not guaranteed, if you believe in your organization and your mission, it is always worth the fight.

-Nanette Fridman, MPP, JD, is founder and principal of Fridman Strategies (www.fridmanstrategies.com), a consulting firm specializing in strategic planning, financial resource development, governance and leadership coaching for nonprofits.
+Nanette Fridman, MPP, JD, is President of Fridman Strategies, Inc. (www.fridmanstrategies.com), a consulting firm specializing in strategic planning, financial resource development, governance and leadership coaching for nonprofits.
 She is the author of On Board: What Current and Aspiring Board Members Must Know About Nonprofits & Board Service.
-Nanette can be reached at email@example.com.
+Nanette can be reached at firstname.lastname@example.org.